Inselnova Wiki

 • Rotate targets.
 Diminishing returns punish repeated hits on the same island.
 Spread raids across the map.

 • Use cheap troops.
-Stone throwers are expendable — they fight adequately and cost far less to replace than spearfighters or archers.
+Stone throwers are expendable.
+They fight adequately and cost far less to replace than spearfighters or archers.

 See Plunder Protection for how a Storehouse shields your own resources from enemy raids.